All Episodes

 Wall Street Journal, Gabrielle Glazer with the story, Why She Drinks, Women and Alcohol Abuse.

-And it is a quite lengthy story, but one of the things I am good at is editing.
+And it is a quite lengthy story, but one of the things I am good at is editing, finding the meat of the story, stripping away all the extraneous BS and getting you right to the essence.

-And essentially what this story in the Wall Street Journal says is that rich white women are drinking too much white wine.
+And essentially, what this story in the Wall Street Journal says is that rich white women are drinking too much white wine.

 They have succumbed to clever marketing.